nayaunity/intent/README.md

-# Intent - Dating App
+# Stellr - Dating App

 ## 🌟 Introduction
 Intent is a modern dating app crafted with SwiftUI, designed to bring people together with thoughtfulness and innovation.
 Whether looking for a casual chat or a meaningful connection, Intent provides a suite of features to make meaningful connections possible.